home-assistant/home-assistant.io/source/_integrations/zha.markdown

 ### Reporting issues

-If you found what looks to be a bug with the underlying component for the ZHA integration, please report it to the [Issues tracker for Home Assistant Core](https://github.com/home-assistant/core/issues).
-Or, if you found what looks to be a bug with the UI (User Interface) or Dashboards for ZHA, please report that to the [Issues tracker for Home Assistant Frontend]([https://github.com/home-assistant/core/issues](https://github.com/home-assistant/frontend/issues)).

-Reporting bugs to issue trackers ensures that they get followed up by developers and either fixed or resolved.
-For more details please refer to the [Reporting issues page](/help/reporting_issues/).
-However, if you instead are having more general problems with installation, setup or configuration, then please use the [Home Assistant Community Forum](https://community.home-assistant.io/) to get support there first, (this helps free up time for developers).
+For more details on where and how to report issues, please refer to the [Reporting issues page](/help/reporting_issues/).

-If you are going to report potential bugs related to the ZHA integration on the issues trackers on GitHub, please always provide the following ZHA/Zigbee-specific information in addition to the information requested by the standard issue template:
+When reporting potential bugs related to the ZHA integration on the issues trackers, please always provide the following ZHA/Zigbee-specific information in addition to the information requested by the standard issue template:

 1. Debug logs for the issue, see [debug logging](#debug-logging).
 2. Exact model and firmware of the Zigbee radio (Zigbee Coordinator adapter) being used.
 3. If the issue is related to a specific Zigbee device, provide both the **Zigbee Device Signature** and the **Diagnostics** information.
   - Both the **Zigbee Device Signature** and the **Diagnostics** information can be found under {% my integrations title="**Settings** > **Devices & Services**" %}.
 Select the **Zigbee Home Automation** integration.
 Then, select **Configure** > **Devices** (pick your device).
 Select **Zigbee Device Signature** and **Download Diagnostics**, respectively.

-Note: Always search through [all open ZHA issues](https://github.com/home-assistant/core/issues?q=is%3Aissue+is%3Aopen+label%3A%22integration%3A+zha%22) before posting a new issue to the Issues tracker for Home Assistant Core.
-Please also make sure you give it your best effort to already be following the recommended best practices for avoiding both [pairing/connection difficulties](#best-practices-to-avoid-pairingconnection-difficulties) and [Zigbee interference](#zigbee-interference-avoidance-and-network-rangecoverage-optimization), (which also helps free up time for developers).
+Note: Please also make sure you give it your best effort to follow the recommended best practices for avoiding both [pairing/connection difficulties](#best-practices-to-avoid-pairingconnection-difficulties) and [Zigbee interference](#zigbee-interference-avoidance-and-network-rangecoverage-optimization), (which helps free up time for developers).

 ### Debug logging